-It is a disorder of lipoprotein metabolism, which includes lipoprotein deficiency or overproduction of these.
+It is a disorder of lipoprotein metabolism, including lipoprotein deficiency or overproduction.

 Causes of mixed dyslipidemia